 First, clinicians must lead the pathway's development and implementation.
 Clinicians are in the best position to evaluate the clinical evidence, and their involvement builds support for the changes to care delivery.
 (In our experience, the absence of clinician involvement has derailed otherwise well-designed improvement projects.)
+The clinicians chosen to lead the "Optimal use of a care pathway requires general practitioners, specialists, and other health professionals to work closely together (even if one clinician serves as the primary contact for each patient)."

-The clinicians chosen to lead the project should be given capability-building training to improve their leadership skills.
+project should be given capability-building training to improve their leadership skills.
 The health system may also find it useful to provide training for the other clinicians affected by the changes to increase their buy-in for the project.